particle-iot/workshop-mesh-spectra/content/docs/ch1.md

 ![](./images/01/01-mobilesplash.png)

 2. Your new device should show up in the list with the name you gave it.
 If the Tinker firmware is still on the device, you'll see that indicated as well.
-If Tinker is not still on the device, you can flash it back onto the device using the Particle CLI with the command `particle flash <deviceName> tinker`.

 Tap the device you want to interact with via Tinker.